aoulaa/go-todo/README.md

 # go-todo
-simple todo app using golang and postgresql
+Simple todo app using golang

 ## How to run
 1. Clone this repository